-Effective governance is pivotal to the achievement of the Society's goals and objectives, and during 2022 the Society enhanced and developed those governance structures and systems.
+Effective governance is pivotal to the achievement of the Society's goals and objectives, and during 2022 and 2023 the Society enhanced and developed those governance structures and systems.
 The Board underwent an external evaluation at the end of 2021, and this provided valuable insight into possible areas of improvement within governance processes and procedures.
+During the current year, the Board agreed that all 2021 effectiveness actions had been implemented to a satisfactory level.

 The Board operates on an annual cycle and ensures that all matters reserved for the Board are considered, and oversees the responsibilities delegated to its committees.
-This cycle ensures a comprehensive approach to monitoring the delivery of the Society strategy, careful oversight of the Society operations, alignment to Society values and culture, care and consideration to all stakeholder needs, and maintaining a sustainable future of adequate capital and liquidity.
+This cycle ensures а comprehensive approach to monitoring the delivery of the Society strategy, careful oversight of the Society operations, alignment to Society values and culture, care and consideration to all stakeholder needs, and maintaining adequate capital and liquidity.

-The Corporate Governance and committee reports explain how the Society upholds the principles within the Code and endeavours to continually improve and adopt best practice.
+This Corporate Governance report and other committee reports explain how the Society upholds the principles within the Code and endeavours to continually improve and adopt best practice.